-Pomerantz LLP announces that a class action lawsuit has been filed against Egalet Corporation (“Egalet” or the “Company”) and certain of its officers.
+On May 1, 2017 Pomerantz LLP was appointed Co-Lead Counsel in a class action lawsuit filed against Egalet Corporation (“Egalet” or the “Company”) and certain of its officers.
 The class action, filed in United States District Court, Eastern District of Pennsylvania, is on behalf of a class consisting of investors who purchased or otherwise acquired Egalet securities, seeking to recover compensable damages caused by defendants’ violations of the Securities Exchange Act of 1934.

 Egalet is a specialty pharmaceutical company developing, manufacturing and commercializing innovative treatments for pain and other conditions.
 Egalet revolves around a proprietary technology called Guardian Technology (“Guardian”) which Egalet broadly applies for different classes of pharmaceuticals products.
 Particularly, Egalet uses Guardian for its lead product ARYMO ER, an abuse deterrent oral morphine formulation for the management of severe pain requiring daily “around-the-clock” long-term opioid treatment.